DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Results

 \subsubsection{Comparison of Methods for Reducing and Recovering Tokens}

-To evaluate the effectiveness of different components in reducing and recovering token numbers, we perform a comprehensive set of ablation experiments on the \texttt{PALM} and \texttt{Tisu} datasets.
+To evaluate the effectiveness of different components within our BTI module for reducing and recovering token numbers, we perform a comprehensive set of ablation experiments on the \texttt{PALM} and \texttt{Tisu} datasets.
 Instead of employing TokenLearner (TL) and TokenFuser (TF) with adaptively learnable parameters, we alternatively test more straightforward methods used in~\cite{prakash2021multi}, average pooling (AvgPool) and bilinear interpolation (Interpolate), respectively.

 In Fig.~\ref{Fig-Mean2}, we demonstrate a visualization of the mean error against the computational cost (FLOPs) on \texttt{PALM} (red) and \texttt{Tisu} (blue) datasets.
 Experiments using both TokenLearner and TokenFuser (TL+TF) achieve the best performance on \texttt{PALM} and \texttt{Tisu} with mean errors of 48.72 and 36.46 pixels, respectively.
 This is in contrast to using more straightforward methods such as average pooling (AvgPool) and bilinear interpolation (Interpolate), which may lead to a loss of information and reduced performance.
-In the proposed Bilateral-Fuser (TL+TF), total excess costs of FLOPs for the four BTI modules utilizing TokenLearner and TokenFuser are only \textbf{0.85G} and \textbf{0.61G}, respectively.
+In the proposed DSFN (TL+TF), total excess costs of FLOPs for the four BTI modules utilizing TokenLearner and TokenFuser are only \textbf{0.85G} and \textbf{0.61G}, respectively.
 This slight increase in computation leverages significant performance benefits, demonstrating the high efficacy of the adaptively learnable parameters of TokenLearner and TokenFuser in our architecture.